 Austin, TX 78714-9342

 The IRS issues ITINs through the mail, but it’s not a speedy process.
-Approval typically takes around seven weeks.
+Approval typically takes about seven weeks or more.

 The benefits of opening a bank account

 Filling out forms, going to an agent’s office and waiting for nearly two months may sound like a hassle, but the benefits of a bank account outweigh those troubles.

 Some ways that bank accounts help consumers manage their money include: